 Master of Commerce (MCom) in Accounting

 ACCT 406 Accounting Information Systems

 ACCT 421 Financial Accounting

 ACCT 423 Finance

 BSNS 401 The Environment of Business and Economics

 Minor subject requirements

-Accounting as a minor subject for a BA, MusB, BPA, BTheol, BSc, BAppSc, BCom, BHealSc, BACom, BASc and BComSc degree
+Accounting as a minor subject for a BA, MusB, BPA, BTheol, BSc, BAppSc, BCom, BHealSc, BACom, BASc or BComSc degree